-Reminder: Memorial Credit Union will never initiate a call asking for your personal account information, such as your debit or credit card number, expiration date, the 3-digit security code on the back of your card, or your PIN number.
-If you ever receive a call requesting this information, hang up and contact us immediately at 713-778-6300.
+*MCU will never initiate a call asking for your personal account information, such as your debit or credit card number, expiration date, the 3-digit security code on the back of your card, or PIN number.
+If you ever receive a call requesting this information, call us immediately.

 Fraud Prevention Tips, Resources, and Recommendations